Implementation Intentions: If-Then Plans That Double Follow-Through

 Start Today: A Simple Template

-Take one habit you've been struggling to make consistent.
+Take one habit you have been struggling to make consistent.
 Write this out by hand or in a notes app:

 - Primary plan: "When [specific situation], I will [specific behavior]."